 Links text:

 The site, a National Trust property, was one I could revisit, early on photographing as a means of exploring the spaces.
 This was a speculative approach to gathering through my affect heuristic and making test works, through an iterative praxis developing my methods and understanding.
-The opportunity of two short residencies in a gallery, informed the progress of approaches to making spaces, through reflection on the first and second iteration could take these further.
+The opportunity of two short residencies in a gallery informed and progressed the development of approaches to making spaces; and through reflecting on the first iteration, the second evolved.

-There were also talks and papers developed as part of this body of research[1].
-Work was ‘halted’ due to Covid, and the planed final exhibition did not take place, but I did revisit the materials, and this is outlined in chapter nine The Dyffryn Book.
+Work was ‘halted’ due to Covid, and the planed final exhibition did not take place, but I did later revisit the materials, which is outlined in chapter nine The Dyffryn Book.

 The site:

-As a child I had visited the grounds at Dyffryn as a public park[1], the house had been a conference centre[2].
-When The National Trust took over the site, the house is very run down, the grade 1 listed gardens, grade 1 listed, the main attraction, with ‘garden rooms’, kitchen gardens, glasshouses, a stumpery, rock gardens, meadows and an arboretum.
-The house dishevelled, with only two floors that the public could (part) access, many of the corridors bare plaster with plyboard floors and only fragments of former grandeur, some silk wallpaper here, a huge fireplace there.
+As a child I had visited the grounds at Dyffryn as a public park; the house had been a conference centre.
+When The National Trust took over the site, the house was very run down.
+The grade 1 listed gardens the main attraction, with ‘garden rooms’, kitchen gardens, glasshouses, a stumpery, rock gardens, meadows and an arboretum.
+The house, dishevelled, with only two floors that the public could (part) access; many of the corridors bare plaster with plyboard floors and only fragments of former grandeur - some silk wallpaper here, a huge fireplace there.

 Affect heuristic – sense(ing)observer: